EmailVerify/email-verify/README.md

 Other options supported are -p _port_, -t _timeout_, -sd _sender@email.com_

-The module has one asynchronous method: verify( email, callback )
+The module has one asynchronous method: verify( email, _options_, callback )

 The callback is a function( info, err ) that has an info object:
 ```